GuptaVardan/IITH_Complaints_Website/README.md

 - Only IITH users can access the platform.
 - All complaints and suggestions are stored in Firestore.
+- Automated emails are sent to authorities and users for complaint submission and resolution (no setup required by the user).
 - The UI is responsive and works on both desktop and mobile devices.

 ---